Adelaide Oval: 20th century

-Ahead of a cycling event held on 24 March 1900, SACA undertook some major renovation of the grounds in order to accommodate a cycling track around the oval.
+Ahead of a cycling event held on 24 March 1900, SACA undertook some major renovation of the grounds to accommodate a cycling track around the oval.
 Thousands of loads of earth were carted from the Torrens to create the necessary slope to the track, and a picket fence was built around the Oval's playing surface.
 A newspaper commenter wrote at the time: "The removal of the soil and the sloping of the banks of the lake [the Torrens] have greatly improved both its width and its appearance, while the banking up of the oval has rendered it impossible for anyone to see in from outside, for the mound is continued beyond the inner fence so as to form a natural grandstand for the spectators".

-In 1911, the Adelaide Oval scoreboard, designed by architect F. Kenneth Milne, began service.
+In 1911 the Adelaide Oval scoreboard, designed by architect F. Kenneth Milne, began service.

 Between 1923 and 1929 substantial modifications and additions were built at the grounds, to designs by SACA architect Charles Walter Rutt.
 These included the John Creswell Stand (built 1923) and the entrance gates, and the western stands were integrated under one roof.
-At this time, the other stands were named Sir Edwin Smith Stand (built 1889), George Giffen Stand (built 1882) and Mostyn Evan Stand (built 1919-26).
+At this time, the other stands were named Sir Edwin Smith Stand (built 1889), George Giffen Stand (built 1882) and Mostyn Evan Stand (built 1919–26).

+In May 1927 Prince Albert, Duke of York and Elizabeth, Duchess of York visited the Adelaide Oval as a part of the Royal Tour.
+There was a school children's demonstration with 12 thousand children at the oval which has attended by 60 thousand.
+The royal party drove on the Adelaide Oval.
+In 1934 the Duke of Gloucester visited the Adelaide Oval.

+In 1948 some souvenir hunters dug 15 to 20 holes into the Oval at the end of the 4th Test match.
+It was learned that the grass had not been re-laid since the late 1920s.
+The curator said some of the holes were 2 inches deep.

 On 25 August 1973, during an SANFL game between Norwood and North Adelaide, two young children, Joanne Ratcliffe (born 1962) and Kirste Gordon (born 1968), went missing, presumably abducted, in a crime sometimes referred to as the Adelaide Oval abductions.

-On 20 January 1990, the Sir Donald Bradman Stand was opened, after being built to replace the John Creswell stand.
+On 20 January 1990 the Sir Donald Bradman Stand was opened, after being built to replace the John Creswell stand.

-In 1997, lights were constructed at the ground allowing sport to be held at night.
+In 1997 lights were constructed at the ground allowing sport to be held at night.
 This was the subject of a lengthy dispute with the Adelaide City Council relating to the parklands area.
 The first towers erected were designed to retract into the ground; however one collapsed and they were replaced with permanent towers.